typesupply/opentype-cookbook/website/content/common-techniques.md

 Finally, we establish a *skip* class that contains everything in the font.

 The glyph processing happens in a series of lookups that each pass over the entire glyph run.
-As a glyph, let's call it `P`, is being processed the lookup backtracks a specific number of glyphs.
-The glyph at the beginning of that backtrack, let's call it `B`, is then tested against a class, let's call it `@T`.
+As a glyph, let’s call it `P`, is being processed the lookup backtracks a specific number of glyphs.
+The glyph at the beginning of that backtrack, let’s call it `B`, is then tested against a class, let’s call it `@T`.
 Importantly, `@T` only contains half of the glyphs in the font.
 If `B` is in `@T`, `P` is switched to an alternate state.
 Thus, each glyph state is dependent on the state of all the glyphs that precede it.
 Given that the text is most likely going to have unpredictable letter combinations, we get a fairly effective randomization.
 For example:

 ![Quantum randomization.](images/techniques-random-3-block.svg)